radj307/alias/README.md

 # How it Works
 The program keeps track of its current name & location, and checks its directory for an `.ini` configuration file with the same name.
 It then uses `popen`/`pclose` to execute the command set in the config, prints any text from STDOUT/STDERR to either STDOUT or a file, then returns the result.
+_Note: popen uses cmd.exe, so powershell commands will not work unless you prepend `powershell -Command ` to the command._

 # Usage
 1. Download the [latest release](https://github.com/radj307/Command-Alias/releases).